 When i was kid my parent told me the story about their life in Tibet.
 My parents said they were born in a rich family in Tibet and they didn’t have to worry about a job to survive.
 My dad said, they had thousand of yaks, goat and sheep which was enough to take care of our family and of course our coming generation.

 but after communist China invaded Tibet in 1959, everything was looted by the communist and my parent left everything behind and fled to India, followed His Holiness the Dalai lama with other tibetans.

 This is how my story started in exile.
 My generation born in India as a refugees.
 Time goes by, but painful memories remain inside of my heart.
-It doesn’t matter how kind or peaceful we tibetan are, once you have REFUGEE status, it is extremely hard to become a peaceful person because every where, we have to face unnecessary challenges in exile. most of the time people treat us, we are poor,weak and stateless person and it is really hard for me to control my anger, hatred and ego.
-My blood boils when people discriminate and treat me like an Allien.
+It doesn’t matter how kind or peaceful we tibetan are, once you have REFUGEE status, it is extremely hard to become a peaceful person because every where, we have to face unnecessary challenges in exile.
+I experienced that, sometimes people treat us like an animals, they have no idea how much pain going through in our mind and soul.

-So during that situation, our Tibetan culture, which is connected to our Tibetan buddhism, helps me a lot to think in a different holistic dimension to reduce my EGO, ANGER, JEALOUSY and HATRED to the Chinese people and others..
-Neither i’m a monk nor seriour buddhist practioner still then i’m able to learn and practice our spiritual thinking to make my life peaceful and calm.
+So under the critical time of Tibet situation, our Tibetan culture, which is connected to our Tibetan buddhism, helps me a lot to think in a holistic dimension to reduce my EGO, ANGER, JEALOUSY and HATRED to the Chinese people and others..
+Neither i’m a monk nor serious buddhist practioner still then i’m able to learn, practice and cultivate our spiritual understanding to make my life peaceful and calm.
 This buddhist mind technic is unbelievable and changed my whole life.
 Personally, I’m so blessed and proud to being a Tibetan.

 We tibetan in exile is like a nomad, here is the another story.
 I’ve been living in the United States for just over ten years now.
 There has been a lot to get used to, But the one thing I have been most surprised by is what limited understanding there is about Tibet.